nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: Invalid command will be shown as `watsap` is an invalid SOCIAL

 ### Opening a social account using CLI
-1. Deleting a social account to an existing contact.
+1. Opening a social account of an existing contact.
     1. Prerequisites: List all contacts using the list command.
 First contact has social accounts filled out.
     2. Testcase:`open 1 s/WHATSAPP` <br>
        Expected: Default web browser opens link to the Whatsapp chat of the first contact.
 Details of success command shown in status message.